MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The value types of the forward iterators must be less-than comparable to be ordered.
 That is, given two elements, you can determine either that one is less than the other, or that they're equivalent.
 (Here, equivalent means that neither is less than the other.)
 This comparison results in an ordering between the nonequivalent elements.

-The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (`last` - `first`).
+The complexity of the algorithm is logarithmic for random-access iterators and linear otherwise, with the number of steps proportional to (`last-first`).

 ### Example